 Gauthier & Associates Landscape Architecture (G|ALA) has been working with SFU Campus Planning and Facilities Services to revive the large green space of the Academic Quadrangle.

-Designed more than 50 years ago by famed architect, Arthur Erickson, the Academic Quadrangle is the ceremonial heart of the campus at Simon Fraser University.
+Designed more than 50 years ago by famed architect, Arthur Erickson, the Academic Quadrangle is the ceremonial heart of the campus at the University.

 Part of a larger vision, G|ALA lead an extensive Landscape Enhancement Plan of more than 50 landscape improvement projects throughout the campus.
 Institutional spaces, gathering areas, and natural habitats were all thoughtfully restored and/or re-designed in conjunction with campus’ anniversary celebrations.

-A key challenge was to create unique and inviting spaces that respected the original design while updating the overall function and aesthetics of the original design.
+A key challenge was to create unique and inviting spaces that respected the original design while updating the overall function and aesthetics.
 Another key objective was to return the campus to a consistent use of materials and site furnishings.

 Gauthier & Associates worked closely with Facilities Planning to identify and implement a design plan which, once approved for funding, was led as one larger project in order to achieve the best possible price.
 G|ALA assisted the campus to develop long-term tree and plant purchasing orders to ensure the best quality material at a significant savings.